 Modern Day Archery

-There are recreational archers, disciplined martial artists, world championship and Olympic level competitions, record breaking distance attempts, some still use archery for hunting game (bow hunting) and even fish (bow fishing), but archery is rarely used for defence any more, except well… ‘sort of’ in leisure pursuits such archery tag.
+There are recreational archers, disciplined martial artists, world championship and Olympic level archery competition, record breaking distance attempts, some have organized archery competitions for hunting game (bow hunting) and even fish (bow fishing), but archery is rarely used for defence any more, except well… ‘sort of’ in leisure pursuits such archery tag.

 The Origins of Archery